-Fourier transform infra-red (FTIR) spectroscopy is often used to characterize the structure and temperature-dependent performance of materials including liquids, solids, gases, and thin films.
+Fourier transform infrared (FTIR) spectroscopy is often used to characterize the structure and temperature-dependent performance of materials, including liquids, solids, gases, and thin films.
 In the simplest FTIR spectrometer arrangement, a sample is located in the beampath before the detector.
-Two spectra are obtained for each measurement, (a reference spectrum with no sample in the beampath and a second spectrum with sample installed).
-The ratio of these two spectra produce the measurement used by the researcher.
+Two spectra are obtained for each measurement, (a reference spectrum with no sample in the beampath and a second spectrum with a sample installed).
+The ratio of these two spectra produces the measurement used by the researcher.

-The Janis range of cryostats for FTIR address these limitations while providing a sample environment that is best suited for your application.
+The Lake Shore range of cryostats for FTIR addresses these limitations while providing a sample environment that is best suited for your application.
 Options for FTIR spectroscopy include:

 - Multiple sample mounting provisions, allowing the user to switch between a reference path and several samples without moving the cryostat.

 - Precision linear and rotary manipulators, manually controlled

 - Precision linear and rotary manipulators, remotely controlled

 - Sample in vacuum or sample in dynamic or static exchange gas